hillarykrumbholz/Mental_Health_in_Tech/README.md

 #### Why this model?
 The random forest model generally has a high accuracy compared to other models and was chosen for the many additional features that it offers.
 It is robust against overfitting as all the weak learners are trained on different pieces of the data.
 They are also robust to outliers because each decision tree isolates atypical observations into small leaves and averages them, meaning that extreme values do not affect the entire model.
 Additionally, random forests run efficiently on large datasets and can handle thousands of input variables without variable deletion.
 Considering that our original dataset consisted of 63 survey questions (columns) from 1433 participants (rows), it was important to use a model that could make an accurate prediction with so many variables at play.
 Another benefit of using random forest is that it can be used to rank the importance of input variables in a natural way, allowing us a better understanding of what survey questions are most important when predicting if an individual has a mental health disorder. <br>

+There are limitations when working with a random forest model

 #### Preprocessing the Data
 OneHotEncoder
 - Since  data set is categorical, we will be using "OneHotEncoder" from  Sklearn library.
 This will allow us to take categorical data from each column and subsequently split it into multiple response columns for each response.
 The categorical data is replaced by 1s and 0s, depending on which column has what value.
-For example, most of  questions in  survey have either a "yes", "no" or "I don't know" response", meaning that we will get three new columns for each question asked.
+For example, most of  questions in  survey have either a "yes", "no" or "I don't know" response", meaning that we will get three new columns for each question asked. <br>
 Fit and Transform
 - Scikit-learn's encoder fit_transform() method was used to first train the label, then to convert all categorical text data into numerical data.
-Since all of our data was now binary (either 1's or 0's), we did not need to scale.
+Since all of our data was now binary (either 1's or 0's), we did not need to scale. <br>
 Get_Feature_Names
-- In order to run our model solely on binary data, we used get_feature_names() method so that the new encoded dataframe could be more easily interpreted and then merged the OneHotEncoded features.
+- In order to run our model solely on binary data, we used get_feature_names() method so that the new encoded dataframe could be more easily interpreted and then merged the OneHotEncoded features.<br>
 Define target and features
 - Target: Have you been diagnosed with a mental health disorder - Yes
-- Features: Have you been diagnosed with a mental health disorder - No; Have you been diagnosed with a mental health disorder - Yes
+- Features: Have you been diagnosed with a mental health disorder - No; Have you been diagnosed with a mental health disorder - Yes <br>
 Split into  training and testing sets
 - To train and validate the model, we split the features and target sets into training and testing sets.
-This helps determine the relationships between each feature in the features training set and the target training set.
+This helps determine the relationships between each feature in the features training set and the target training set. <br>
 Create a random forest model
 - Using the RandomForestClassifier, we used the parameters random_state and n_estimators, which allow us to set the number of trees that will be created by the algorithm.
 The higher the number of trees create stronger and more stable predictions, but can slow down the model.
 Making predictions and evaluating the model
 - After we ran code to make predictions, we analyzed how well our model worked by using the confusion_matrix